-Prior to early April 2018 and the terns' arrival, Zoological Society of San Diego subcontract personnel coordinated herbicide application, mechanical scraping and dragging of the site, and weeded invasive non-native vegetation, surveyed the grid system, and placed ceramic tiles for chick shelters, placed decoys, and repaired or replaced signs.
+Prior to mid-April 2019, Zoological Society of San Diego subcontract personnel coordinated herbicide application, mechanical scraping of the site, and weeded invasive non-native vegetation, surveyed the grid system and placed ceramic tiles for chick shelters, placed decoys, and repaired or replaced signs.
 Monitoring was conducted from mid-March through mid-August one to three days per week.
 Predator management was conducted by USDA Wildlife Services staff.

-One least tern was first observed at the Chula Vista Wildlife Reserve on 28 March.
-They were next seen on 18 April, 24 April, and then on each visit through 17 July, and then one observed on 23 July.
-At least 83 nests were initiated by 77 to 81 estimated pairs between 12 May and 19 June with distribution throughout but concentrated in two clusters in the southwestern portion of the site and in the north-central site.
-The maximum number of concurrently active nests and broods was 75 nests and two broods of chicks on 2 June.
-At least two nests were suspected to have resulted from renesting by pairs that lost earlier clutches.
+Two least terns were first observed at the Chula Vista Wildlife Reserve on 10 April.
+Terns were next seen on 17 April, 24 April, then on each visit through 13 July, and then one to two observed on 20 and 22 July.
+At least 66 nests were initiated by 31 to 45 estimated pairs between 7 May and 6 July with distribution throughout but concentrated in two clusters in the southwestern portion of the site and in the north-central site.
+Average clutch size was 1.38 eggs per nest.
+The maximum number of concurrently active nests and broods was 29 nests and two broods of chicks on 2 July.
+At least 21 nests were suspected to have resulted from renesting by pairs that lost earlier clutches.

-At least 101 chicks from 59 nests hatched successfully.
-It is estimated that seven to 10 chicks reached fledgling age and survived to fledge from the site this season.
-Two eggs from two nests died while hatching.
-Five eggs were abandoned after the other egg in each clutch hatched successfully.
-Twenty nests with 28 eggs were abandoned pre-term, including one that was abandoned after the other egg in the nest was depredated and one each from two nests where one was abandoned after unknown outcome of the other egg in the clutch.
-Two eggs from two nests were depredated by ants and four eggs from four nests were depredated by unknown species.
-The outcomes of two nests with two eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.
+At least 38 chicks from 26 nests hatched successfully.
+It is estimated that only two to four chicks reached fledgling age and survived to fledge from the site this season.
+Thirty nests with 41 eggs were abandoned pre-term.
+One egg was depredated by unknown species, one was found damaged with thin and incomplete eggshell, and one appeared to have been stepped on by a trespassing boater.
+The outcomes of seven nests with nine eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.

-The carcasses of two chicks were found being scavenged by ants and it is possible that ants had contributed to their deaths.
-An additional 26 chicks were found dead of undetermined causes and delayed growth was noted in some chicks.
-Feathers and body parts of one to two depredated adults were found with a barn owl feather nearby.
+The carcasses of four chicks were found dead of undetermined causes.
+Feathers of three depredated adults were found in owl pellets.
 The feather pile of another adult suggested predation by peregrine falcon.
-Parts of a depredated large chick or fledgling were found with either an owl or peregrine suspected of being responsible.
 No other definitive evidence of chick depredation was found, but lack of observations, recaptures, fledglings, and attentive adults indicates that others were likely preyed on.
-The disappearance of up to 62 to 66 chicks coincided with repeated hunting of the site by peregrine falcons, gull-billed terns, and visits by great blue heron, northern harrier, red-tailed hawk, and barn owl.
-Other potential predator species observed in the area included great egret, osprey, Cooper's hawk, American kestrel, gulls, common raven, American crow, opossum, feral cat, striped skunk, and rats.
+Most chicks were not seen beyond the first few days of hatching.
+The disappearance of up to 30 chicks coincided with repeated hunting of the site by northern harrier, peregrine falcons, gull-billed terns, large owl species, and visits by great blue heron, red-tailed hawk, and American crow.
+Other potential predator species observed in the area included great egret, osprey, American kestrel, gulls, common raven, opossum, feral cat, striped skunk, and rats.